Botafogo FC (Cape Verde): Stadium

 Botafogo plays at Estádio 5 de Julho with a capacity of 1,000.
 The club also trains at the stadium.
 Other clubs playing at the stadium includes Académica do Fogo, Juventude, Vulcânicos and the least prominent club Atlântico.
 Clubs based in a city subdivision includes Spartak d'Aguadinha, Brasilim of Monte Vaca and Nova Era FC of the east of the city.
 Other clubs playing at the stadium but not based are União FC from São Lourenço and Valência from As Hortas.

 Uniform

 Its uniform features a white-black striped T-shirt with four additional black lines than the previous, two white semicircle with black shorts and black-white striped socks used for home games and a yellow T-shirt with two thick black stripes with a yellow in the middle, black shorts and white socks used for away or alternate games.

 Its uniform in the early 2010s was a black-white striped T-shirt with black sleeves, shorts and socks and a black-red striped T-shirt with black clothing for away games.
 The shirt was supplied by Adidas.
 Between 2012 and 2016, a white-black striped T-shirt with black shorts and black-white striped socks were used for home games and black clothing with a green T-shirt for away or alternate games.

-Logo

-Its logo contains a shield colored in black with the abbreviated form on the top and the date July 7, 1993 at the bottom representing the 25th anniversary of the foundation.
-Though the club was founded in 1968.